 “Memories of Motherhood and Militancy in Chile: Gender and Nostalgia in Calle Santa Fe by Carmen Castillo.”
 Journal of Latin American Cultural Studies 21.1 (2012): 15-36.

 “Masculinity, Misogyny and Mass in Los girasoles ciegos by Alberto Méndez” Anales de la literatura española contemporánea, 37.1 (2012): 39-61.

 “Unsettling Nostalgia in Roberto Brodsky's Últimos días de la historia.”
 Chasqui 40.2 (2011): 108-124.

 “The Uncertain Territory of Memory: A Conversation with Chilean Writer Roberto Brodsky.”
 World Literature Today 86.5 (2012): Web.
 Sept.-Oct.
 2012.
 Collaboration with Pedro García-Caro.

 “Memory Bridges: A Review of Love and Revolutionary Greetings: An Ohio Boy in the Spanish Civil War by Laurie E. Levinger” (Resource Publications, 2012).
 The Volunteer, Dec.
 2012.

-“The Silence of Torture as Resistance in Chilean Documentary” (working title).
-To be submitted, per invitation, to the essay collection Cinema and the State-Tortured Body Palgrave Macmillan, ed.
+“Modes of Silence and Resistance: Chilean Documentary and Gendered Torture” Submitted, per invitation, to the essay collection Cinema and the State-Tortured Body.
+Palgrave Macmillan, ed.
 Mark de Valk.
-Spring 2014.
+Forthcoming 2015.

 Book Translation: Last Days of History.
 Translation of Roberto Brodsky’s novel Últimos días de la historia (2001).
 Set within the context of Chile’s transition to democracy, this novel recounts stories of revolution, loss, exile, and recovery in the Pinochet aftermath.
 (To be completed 2015).